minamoanes/homebridge-homekit-control/README.md

   - Gardena Smart Sensor II

 Please let me know if you use this plugin and got it to work with a new HomeKit-Accesory that is not listed above

+## Building for developers

+The project was converted to the build system from https://github.com/homebridge/homebridge-plugin-template.
+Visual Studio Code is set up to lint on save.

+Using `npm run dev` will launch the develop environment, where your code is automatically compiled on save and the local homebridge server is automatically restarted.

+The command `npm rund build` will trigger the compilation of your project manually.